Educator Expense Deduction for 2024: What to Know

 Eligible educators can claim a variety of "qualified expenses" for the educator expense deduction.

-You can also deduct the cost of items that you bought to help protect against COVID-19 in the classroom.
+You can also deduct the cost of items purchased to help protect against COVID-19 in the classroom.
 That might include, for example, masks, disinfectant, hand soap and sanitizer, and disposable gloves.
-It also can include larger items like air purifiers that were more common during the pandemic.
+It can also include larger items like air purifiers, which were more common during the pandemic.

-However, in all cases, other expenses for home schooling or non-athletic supplies for physical education teachers, for example, cannot be deducted.
+However, in all cases, other expenses, like home schooling or non-athletic supplies for physical education teachers, for example, cannot be deducted.
 (The RS doesn't consider those to be qualified expenses.)

 What about professional development?
 If you are an eligible educator, you can deduct the unreimbursed costs of professional development courses that are related to what you’re teaching your students at school.
 However, those courses would still be subject to the $300 deduction limit.